-In any of the situations noted above, the hospital cannot bill the member for any portion of the covered services not paid for by us.
+In any of these situations, the hospital may not bill the member for any portion of the covered services not paid for by us.

 Diagnosis-Related Group (DRG) Hospitals

-When admission information is received through our website, we will consider this to be notification only; first day approval will not be granted to hospitals with a DRG contract.
-When we receive notification of an admission to a hospital with a DRG contract, our case manager will review the admission for appropriateness.
-If the case manager cannot make a determination based on the admitting diagnosis, the case manager will request an initial review to determine whether the admission is medically necessary.
+When admission information is received through our website, we consider this to be notification only.
+First-day approval is granted to hospitals with a DRG contract.
+When we receive notification of an admission to a hospital with a DRG contract, our case manager reviews the admission for appropriateness.
+If the case manager cannot make a determination based on the admitting diagnosis, the case manager requests an initial review to determine whether the admission is medically necessary.
 The hospital is required to provide admission notification.

 Prepayment DRG Validation Program

 Hospital records may be requested to validate ICD-10-CM or its successor codes and/or revenue codes billed by participating facilities for inpatient hospital claims.
-If the billed ICD-10-CM codes (or successor codes) or revenue codes are not substantiated, the claim will be paid only with the validated codes.
+If the billed ICD-10-CM codes (or successor codes) or revenue codes are not substantiated, the claim is paid only with the validated codes.

-A disposition determination is a technical term describing a process of care determination that results in payment as agreed at specific contracted rates, and is designed to eliminate certain areas of contention among participating parties and allow processing of claims.
+A disposition determination is a technical term describing a process of care determination that results in payment as agreed at specific contracted rates.
+It helps eliminate certain areas of contention among participating parties and allows processing of claims.
 Specific instances where a disposition determination may apply:

 - Delay in hospital stay